Uluru Walks: More Than a Bloody Big Rock!

 - Hiking shoes, runners or light hiking boots (leave big, heavy hiking boots at home!)

-- A camera.
+- A camera or your phone.
 You’ll never forgive yourself for not taking photos!

 Uluru Base Walk

-The Uluru Base Walk is the walk that Aboriginal people and the National Park staff prefer that you do, rather than climb the Rock.
+The Uluru Base Walk is the walk that Aboriginal people and the National Park staff recommend.

 The walk is 10.6 km loop around the entire base of Ayers Rock.
 It takes most people around 3.5 hours to complete.

-Whilst most people might balk at walking 10 km, the information provided on the signs on this walk are worth the walk.
+Whilst most people might baulk at walking 10 km, the information provided on the signs on this walk are worth the walk.

 Even better, the walk it is completely flat.
 So flat, that it’s wheelchair accessible for the entire way.